 - ▶ The work presented by the candidates was hesitant and lacked audibility, clarity and/or accuracy to the text/outline.
-There was little or no attempt to use physical skills within the space and limited communication between the candidates. - The candidates demonstrated little or no understanding of the material in the performance. - ▶ There was little or no awareness of audience.
+There was little or no attempt to use physical skills within the space, and limited communication between the candidates. - The candidates demonstrated little or no understanding of the material in the performance. - ▶ There was little or no awareness of audience.

 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE group acting piece from memory. (maximum time: 10 minutes) The acting piece can come from a published play, book of scenes, be adapted from a novel, or be an original unpublished piece created by the group.
-Full details of how to prepare for this task are on pages 96-98.
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
 100